McKingley Morganfield (1913 or 1914 or 1915-Forever)

 It is often noted that Willie Dixon wrote his songs, Little Walter played his harp, many others did the work around him and Muddy was only a brand.
 Well, Muddy was a great brand surrounded by a great team in their prime and all great factors fell together to make the man who he was and is now considered.
 I do not feel that it would be fair to degrade any of it, since much of Muddy’s luck walked toe to toe with his genuine work and effort.

 Born in Mississippi with a large family out in a country, life was rough.
 Muddy lost his mother early and his grandmother raised him for the most part.
 Everybody had to work on the farm and most time it was hard labor and no schooling.

 At 9 years old Muddy started playing Harmonica and by 13 he recalls getting pretty good at it and performing in the area.
-By the age 17-18 Muddy switched to guitar and caught eye of a Library of Congress researcher who was recording different Folk and Delta Blues Musicians at the time.
+By the age 17-18 Muddy switched to guitar and caught eye of a Library of Congress researcher who was recording different Delta Blues Musicians at the time.
 After hearing his own voice, Muddy realized that it was something he could do, something he wanted to do and moved to Chicago in 1943 to make everybody else hear that voice.

 For the first time ever, records made for a narrow audience had a crossover to a wide national public fame.
 Everywhere you could hear these records, Muddy was on every station, booked by the minute.

 Over the years, Muddy’s fame spread globally and he toured across Europe successfully creating a tremendous fan base that spread throughout generations.

 At the end of April 1983, Muddy died in his sleep.
 B.B.
 King told later that it was going to be many years until